TesfayZ/PFRL-implementation-of-DeepRMSA/README.md

 The stable baseline implementation of DeepRMSA by Carlos Natalino is here: https://github.com/carlosnatalino/optical-rl-gym/blob/main/examples/stable_baselines3/DeepRMSA.ipynb

-Here, I implemented it in pfrl and found that pfrl provides faster convergence.
+Here, I implemented it in pfrl and found that pfrl provides faster convergence than SB3.

 To run the PFRL implementation, first install the optical-rl-gym package.
 Then move the files in PFRL (not SB3) to the directory of the optical-rl-gym package.